SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: Optional
 - Response message: Status

+The "op=request" semantics from [@!RFC5730, Section 2.9.3.4] are assigned to the HTTP POST method.
-To start a new object transfer process, the client MUST use the HTTP POST method for a unique resource to create a new transfer resource object, not all EPP objects support the Transfer command as described in [@!RFC5730, section 3.2.4], [@!RFC5731, section 3.2.4] and [@!RFC5733, section 3.2.4].
+In order to initiate a new object transfer process, the client MUST use the HTTP POST method on a unique resource to create a new transfer resource object.
+Not all EPP objects support the Transfer command as described in [@!RFC5730, section 3.2.4], [@!RFC5731, section 3.2.4] and [@!RFC5733, section 3.2.4].

 If the transfer request is successful, then the response MUST include the Location header for the object being transferred.